-(1) The teams placed 1-4 after the last Phase2a Master Round of Regular season qualify directly for the best-of-five Quarter final series.
-The 5th and 6th placed team of the Phase 2a - Master Round as well as the 1st, 2nd and 3rd placed team of Qualification Round A and Qualification Round B take part in the Pre-Play-Offs and play for the remaining four spots for the Quarterfinals.
+(1) The teams placed 1- 6 after the last Phase2a Master Round of Regular season qualify directly for the best-of seven Quarter final series.
+The 1st and 2nd placed team of Qualification Round A and Qualification Round B take part in the Pre-Play-Offs and play for the remaining two spots for the Quarterfinals.
 The pre-play off will be played in a Best-of-three series.
 The team reaching two wins first, wins the respective Pre-Play-Off series and qualifies for the Quarterfinals.
-The four winners of the Pre-Play-Off series take positions 5 - 8 in the quarterfinals ranked by the better position after regular season Phase 1.
+The two winners of the Pre-Play-Off series take positions 7 - 8 in the quarterfinals ranked by the better position after regular season Phase 1.

-The 5th placed team of Phase 2a - Master Round plays against the 3rd placed team of Qualification Round B, the 6th placed team of Phase 2a - Master Round plays against the 3rd placed team of Qualification Round A, the 1st placed team of the Phase 2a - Qualification Round A plays against the 2nd placed team of Qualification Round B and the 1st placed team of the Phase 2a - Qualification Round B plays against the 2nd placed team of Qualification Round A.
+The 1st placed team of the Phase 2a - Qualification Round A plays against the 2nd placed team of Qualification Round B and the 1st placed team of the Phase 2a - Qualification Round B plays against the 2nd-placed team of Qualification Round A.